Updated August 11th, 2021: The notebook code was updated to work with large ArcGIS Online organizations with tens of thousands of items.

 2. Add the notebook file to ArcGIS Online.

 Download and upload the notebook file to ArcGIS Online.
 This will create a hosted notebook that will update the hosted tables created from the previous step.
-Navigate to the notebook settings and set Notebook Runtime to ‘ArcGIS Notebook Python 3 Standard – 4.0’.
+Navigate to the notebook settings and set Notebook Runtime to ‘ArcGIS Notebook Python 3 Standard – 4.0’ or above.
 Do not run the file until you define user inputs (next step).

 3. Define user inputs.